 From Santiago de Compostela to Bilbao to Salamanca, a road trip along the coast of Northern Spain is an eclectic mix of quaint villages, stunning coastline, diverse cities, historic gems and world-class vineyards and gastronomical delights!
 We had an incredible time exploring all it has to offer on a road trip across the region and wanted to share our travel guide to Northern Spain: our favourite sights and the best things to do in Northern Spain.

 The Best Things to do in Northern Spain

 There are so many highlights of Northern Spain that it’s impossible to list them all so we’ve included our favourites to help you plan your adventure!
 We recommend at least one week in order to see all the main sights, however, two weeks is ideal and allows more time to explore the bigger cities like Bilbao and San Sebastian as well as the Alpine landscapes of the Picos de Europa.

-Spain’s Basque Country is a unique region in the north which has its own language, local food delicacies and a stunning landscape all of which are remarkably distinctive from the rest of the country.
+Spain’s Basque Country is a unique region in the north that has its own language, local food delicacies and a stunning landscape all of which are remarkably distinctive from the rest of the country.
 Our Basque Country favourites are Bilbao, San Sebastian and Juan de Gaztelgatxe together with some of the quaint little villages along the way!